projectcontour/contour/design/custom-request-timeout.md

 Contour supports custom request timeout and custom retry attempts via [Ingress Annotations](https://github.com/heptio/contour/blob/master/docs/annotations.md).
 We wish to expose the same same functionality has been requested via IngressRoute as well.

-Additionally, request and retry behaviour apply to any interaction that
+Additionally, request and retry behavior apply to any interaction that

 # High-level design